open-telemetry/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 ### HTTP request has to wait for connection setup and other requests on that connection to complete

 If connection was not immediately available for the request, `HttpClient` creates span for HTTP request and *Wait for connection* span.
-In this example, request was performed on a new connection, but before this connection became available for this request, other requests were performed on it.
+In this example, request was performed on a new connection, but this connection served other requests in the queue before it became available for this request.

 ```
                 <--------------------- GET / (trace=t1, span=s1) ------------------------------>